If you need immediate cash to cover your working capital requirements and cash flow needs, one way to meet these needs is through inventory financing.

 Inventory financing provides many benefits to wholesale and retail businesses, including:

-- To Keep Shelves Stocked: Inventory funding lenders provide working capital to help keep shelves stocked with product demanded by customers.
-Small and medium-sized retailers and wholesalers with limited capital may find it difficult to maintain adequate inventory.
+- To Keep Shelves Stocked: Inventory funding lenders offer working capital to help keep shelves stocked with product demanded by customers.
+Small and medium-sized retailers and wholesalers with limited money may find it difficult to maintain adequate inventory.
 Through inventory financing, these businesses can use the revolving credit line provided by inventory financing to do so.

 - During Periods of Cash Shortfalls: Inventory financing can add to your funding when your cash flow is lagging, for example, during seasonal lows.